SP, BMWT, PWE—It’s enough to make your head spin! Well, actually, forget spinning…it might just POP!

 Now, “in the old days” you’d probably be content putting that puppy into your holder of choice and then stored for safekeeping, or selling, or trading as the raw card that it was.

 But today, no no. Everyone would tell you to go the extra step!
-(Sometimes it makes sense to grade cards, other times it doesn’t, but just remember—your card, your choice, and that’s all that should matter.)
+(Sometimes it you should grade your cards, other times you shouldn’t, but just remember—your card, your choice, and that’s all that should matter.)